 You will be given a postoperative instruction sheet that will tell you when to have your sutures (stitches) removed.
 Generally, stitches will be removed approximately 14 days (give or take a few days) after surgery.
-You will be asked to return to the Foot & Ankle Clinic at St. Paul’s Hospital for your stitches to be removed.
-Your appointment at the Foot & Ankle Clinic should be made through your surgeon’s office.
+You will be asked to return to your surgeon’s clinic for your stitches to be removed.
+Your appointment with your surgeon should be made through your surgeon’s office.
 Please do not go to your family physician, a walk in clinic or an emergency department to have your stitches removed – contact your surgeon’s office.

 What may cause my surgery to be cancelled?

 - Smoking or using any other form of nicotine (e.g. patches, nicotine gum) within 6 weeks of surgery.

 - Eating prior to surgery.
 Do not eat or drink after midnight, the night before your surgery is scheduled.